Dental abscess: causes and treatments | Sana Oris Dental Clinic, Paris 8

 Results of treatment to remove a dental abscess

-With treatment, the pain caused by the abscess quickly subsides until the infection disappears.
-In cases where the tooth does not need to be extracted, root canal treatment can be performed to restore the tooth.
+With treatment, the pain caused by the abscess subsides quickly until the infection clears up.
+In cases where the tooth did not need to be extracted, a root canal may be performed to restore the tooth.

-Following treatment for a dental abscess, it is recommended that you visit the dentists at your Sana Oris dental clinic regularly.
+After treatment for a dental abscess, we recommend that you see the dentists at your Sana Oris dental clinic on a regular basis.
 This is to ensure that the results of the treatment are maintained.

 The special care we take to prevent periodontal disease allows us to treat conditions early on, without waiting for the complications and pain associated with untreated conditions.

-The exclusive expertise in periodontics of Dr. Kohen and his team allows for the treatment of long-term periodontal diseases.
-To prevent recurrence, it is recommended that you visit your dentist regularly and practice good oral hygiene, including brushing two to three times a day.
+To prevent recurrence, it is recommended that you see your dentist regularly and practice good oral hygiene, including brushing two to three times a day.

 The cost of treatment to remove a dental abscess